MusDev7/wtftp-model/README.md

 # Introduction

-This repository provides source codes of the proposed flight trajectory prediction framework, called WTFTP, and example samples for the paper "Flight trajectory prediction enabled by time-frequency wavelet transform".
+This repository provides source codes of the proposed flight trajectory prediction framework, called WTFTP, and example samples for the paper <a href="https://www.nature.com/articles/s41467-023-40903-9">Flight trajectory prediction enabled by time-frequency wavelet transform</a>.
 This is a novel wavelet-based flight trajectory prediction framework by modeling global flight trends and local motion details.